 In 2005 Westben presented the original musical Rapunzel by Brian Finley and Ken Tizzard and in 2006 the two created The Little Match Girl Messiah and in 2010 The Selfish Giant.
 In 2008 Brian Finley and Michael Nitsch created The Magic Ornament and in 2012 Westben premiered John Burge and Eugene Benson's opera The Auction.

-The tradition of exceptional performances in an extraordinary setting continues at Westben in 2015 with the opening of the Clock Tower Cultural Centre in downtown Campbellford.
+In partnership with the Trent Hills Municipality, Westben moved into the Clock Tower Cultural Centre in downtown Campbellford in 2015.
 This newly renovated historic building is the new home of the Westben year round Box Office, music library, costume storage and rehearsal rooms with an intimate performance space.

-Now with an array of year round performances Westben presents 51 performances in 2015 at The Barn, The Clock Tower, The Aron Theatre and other venues in the area.
-The Westben Jazz Fringe Festival debuts in 2015 with performances at restaurants in Warkworth, Hastings and Campbellford and the Clock Tower Cultural Centre.
-The Barn will host 34 performances and over 200 guest artists from across Canada and Europe.
-Marie-Josee Lord, Steward Goodyear, The Good Lovelies, Jane Bunnett and others appear at The Barn in 2015.
-Some of Westben's Artists from past seasons have included Gerald Finley, Isabel Bayrakdarian, Adrienne Pieczonka, Andre Laplante, Robert Silverman, Louise Lortie, Angela Hewitt, The Swingle Singers, Cadence, Oliver Jones, Peter Appleyard, Quartetto Gelato, Nethaniel Dett Chorale, Elmer Iseler Singers and many other wonderful artists.
+Now with an array of year round performances Westben presents 40 performances in 2017 at The Barn, The Clock Tower and other venues in the area.
+The Westben Jazz Fringe Festival in 2017 continues with performances at restaurants in Warkworth, Hastings and Campbellford and the Clock Tower Cultural Centre.
+The Barn will host 26 performances and over 200 guest artists from across Canada and Europe in 2017 with Angela Hewitt, Michael Schade, the Canadian Brass, JanLisiecki, The Arrogant Worms, Donovan Wood, the Brian Barlow Big Band, Emilie-Claire Barlow, the Montreal and California Guitar Trios and and many other wonderful artists.

-Westben is looking forward to presenting many more performances in the future featuring everything from Bach to Broadway favourites, opera, jazz, fiddler, comedy and world music.
+Westben is looking forward to presenting many more performances in the future featuring everything from Bach to Broadway favourites, opera, jazz, fiddling, comedy and world music.